Samso9th/komments/README.md

 ]
 ```

-The new format supports multiple generations of suggestions, with each generation having a unique ID and timestamp.
+The format supports multiple generations of suggestions, with each generation having a unique ID and timestamp.
 This allows you to track different sets of suggestions over time.

+Comment removal operations are also recorded in the `komments.json` file, providing a history of comment management activities.

 ## Supported Languages